How to build a business

 The first step of anyone’s business journey begins with an idea, and that great idea should solve a common problem.
 However, it’s very easy for a founder to get swept away with their idea and start focusing all their time and energy on the product – which is a bad move.

-One of the biggest mistakes we often see startups make is focusing on their product and not on their market.
-Achieving market validation should be your first crucial step in building a successful startup.
+One of the biggest mistakes we often see when building a startup is focusing on the product and not on the market.
+Achieving market validation should be your first crucial step when building a startup from scratch and aiming to create a successful business.

 You might think your idea is great, but you’re not the one who will be buying it.
 Focusing on research rather than development is a crucial step in validating that there is, in fact, a market and a real need for your product or service.
 If there isn’t you may as well quit while you’re ahead and make a start on your next big idea.
 Search the internet for relevant market research reports, find out what customers are looking for online, research your competitors and speak directly to potential customers for their views on your idea.